AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 Developers have long used in-process extensibility solutions to provide additional functionality, such as the following:

-* **Customize the default checkout process**.
-Using in-process extensibility to modify the default checkout workflow allows for seamless integration with the core Adobe Commerce application.
+* **Customize the default checkout process** - Using in-process extensibility to modify the default checkout workflow allows for seamless integration with the core Adobe Commerce application.
 This integration enables precise adjustments, such as adding custom fields or changing the sequence of steps to complete the checkout process and better fit business needs.

-* **Add new payment gateways**.
-By integrating new payment gateways within the same process as the core application, businesses can ensure faster and more reliable payment processing, leveraging existing infrastructure for a smoother implementation.
+* **Add new payment gateways** - By integrating new payment gateways within the same process as the core application, businesses can ensure faster and more reliable payment processing, leveraging existing infrastructure for a smoother implementation.

-* **Modify product display logic**.
-In-process adjustments to product display logic enable direct manipulation of the core application's data structures and functions, allowing for real-time updates to how products are presented, which can include adding of new custom attributes or PageBuilder sections.
+* **Modify product display logic** - In-process adjustments to product display logic enable direct manipulation of the core application's data structures and functions, allowing for real-time updates to how products are presented, which can include adding of new custom attributes or PageBuilder sections.

 ## Out-of-process extensibility